halsos/Exercise2/Part1/README.md

 > Mutual exclusive: Where multiple threads can access a resource (a memory location) a mutex-function makes sure that only one thread is allowed to access the resource at a time.

 ### What is the difference between a mutex and a binary semaphore?
 > Binary semaphore: Different processes can wait() and Signal() a semaphore.
-Mutex: Mutexes have ownership, where a thread in the same scope as another thread can access code of an unlocked mutex, only the thread that locked the mutex should unlock it.
+Mutexes give ownership to a thread of a resoure.
+Only this thread can lock and unlock the resource as long as it has the ownership.

 ### What is a critical section?
 > The part of a program that accesses shared resources.
 Only in a critical section can a process disrupt another process.
 Race conditions can be avoided by making sure that two processes are not in a critical section at the same time.